twustep/logsans.js/README.md

 ```

 This will do two things:
-1. ✅ It publishes your event to LogSnag the LogSnag library normally does
+1. ✅ It publishes your event to LogSnag
-2. ✅ Tracks your event on LogSans so that LogSans can alert you when the event does NOT happen based on your desired freqency (more on that below)
+2. ✅ Tracks your event on LogSans so that LogSans can alert you when the event does NOT happen within X minutes.
+(X being the "frequency" set - more on that below)

 ### Tell LogSans When to Check
 Now that you are tracking your events, it is time to tell LogSans how often to check for it.